datapolitan/MiningTheWeb/README.md

 I expect you to be fully engaged while you’re in class.
 This means asking questions when necessary, engaging in class discussions, participating in class exercises, and completing all assigned work.
 Learning will occur in this class only when you actively use the tools, techniques, and skills described in the lectures.
 I will provide you ample time and resources to accomplish the goals of this course and expect you to take full advantage of what’s offered.
 Daily participation counts 2 points toward your final grade.
 <a id='late-assignments'></a>
 ####Late Assignments
 All assignments are to be due before the start of class to be presented in class.
-Points will be taken off assignments for being submitted late.
+Points will be taken off late assignments.
 <a id='office-hours'></a>
 ####Office hours
 I won’t be holding regular office hours, but I’m happy to set up a time to meet in person, over the phone, or via Skype/Google Hangout if you have any problems.
 Please use [Slack](http://miningtheweb.slack.com) to reach out to me.
 I will also be available before or after class to provide any assistance you may need.